Robonauts-Everybot/FTC-Everybot-Docs/docs/kitbot/chassis/printable.md

 ---
 sidebar_label: 'Printable Section'
-sidebar_position: 2
+sidebar_position: 5
-description: "The goals we set out to achieve with the Everybot"
+description: "Wait for the images to load and print"
 ---

 import Image from '@theme/IdealImage';